 The Lord is the strength of his people, a fortress of salvation for his anointed one.
 (Ps.
 28:8)

-Who can live a perfect life?
+Who can live a perfect life, as God defines it?
 Not me, and, if I may be so bold, not you either!
 At least not without God’s help.
 That’s why we need the Lord to be our strength and fortress.

 Trust God with the things that seem too big to manage.